Kubernetes for .NET Developers: From Docker to Production

 WORKDIR "/src/src/OrderApi"

-RUN dotnet publish -c Release -o /app/publish \
+RUN dotnet publish -c Release -o /app/publish --no-restore /p:UseAppHost=false

 FROM mcr.microsoft.com/dotnet/aspnet:9.0-alpine AS runtime